ArcGIS: ArcGIS Online

+A number of apps dedicated to specific functionalities have been released in as part of the ArcGIS Online Ecosystem.
+ArcGIS Field Maps was released in 2020 to allowing users to collect and display data on their mobile devices in real time.
+Other apps include ArcGIS Data Pipelines, Dashboards, Experience Builder, StoryMaps, QuickCapture, Solutions, Survey123 and others.
+There are also several apps introduced to promote data interoperability with other platforms such as ArcGIS for AutoCAD, Microsoft 365, Excel, PowerBI, SharePoint, Teams and Adobe Creative Cloud.

 ArcGIS Pro

 ArcGIS Pro is a 64-bit GIS software that is the more modern version of ArcGIS Desktop.
 Unlike ArcGIS Desktop, the ArcCatalog and ArcMap functionalities are accessed through the same application, most commonly through the Catalog pane.
 The graphics requirements for ArcGIS Pro are considerably higher than for ArcGIS Desktop in order to support the upgraded visualization.
 ArcGIS Pro also supports streamlined workflows that involve publishing and consuming feature layers using ArcGIS Online.
 With the release of ArcGIS Pro 3.0 in June, 2022 all *.aprx project files can be read by version 3.0; however, if the project is saved it will render the project file to be incompatible with version 2.9.x and earlier.

 ArcGIS Pro 1.0 was released in January 2015.

 ArcGIS Pro 2.6 was released in July 2020.
 Noted features added included: